NREL/OpenStudio-user-documentation/docs/reference/openstudio_results_measure.md

 The water use equipment table lists all water use equipment objects in the model.
 This comes from the model, so it doesn't provide consumption but it does identify the service water heating loop, the load definition, the space the equipment is in, along with the peak flow rate, flow rate schedule, and the target temperature range.
 In a number of places in this reporting measure where an object refers to a temperature schedule or schedules, a range of values is listed vs. the name of the schedules.
 This allows for quick validation of reasonable values.

 ## HVAC Load Profiles
-This measures overlays monthly heating and cooling demand, that we saw earlier in the Monthly Overview section with the monthly average outdoor dry bulb temperature.
+This measure overlays monthly heating and cooling demand, that we saw earlier in the Monthly Overview section with the monthly average outdoor dry bulb temperature.
 This is the first section in the measure that requires time series output, although in this case just the monthly values for one variable (dry bulb temperature).

 [![HVAC Load Profiles chart](img/openstudio_results/hvac_load_profiles.png)](img/openstudio_results/hvac_load_profiles.png)